 The guardian ad litem further argues that another alternative disposition that the court could have considered was to "bifurcate the parental rights of the Appellant . . . and terminate his custodial rights only."
-The guardian ad litem reasons that such a bifurcation would have "allowed [the Appellant] to retain his parental rights to Jessica G. and to honor the wishes of Jessica G." To be clear, the guardian ad litem does not argue that Jessica G. should be returned to the custody of the Appellant as a result of this appeal and specifically takes the position that the Appellant should not have custody until his addiction is in remission terminated and that Jessica G. had a "significant bond" with her father.
-In granting post-termination visitation to the Appellant, the circuit court acknowledged this bond.
+The guardian ad litem reasons that such a bifurcation would have "allowed [the Appellant] to retain his parental rights to Jessica G. and to honor the wishes of Jessica G." To be clear, the guardian ad litem does not argue that Jessica G. should be returned to the custody of the Appellant as a result of this appeal and specifically takes the position that the Appellant should not have custody until his addiction is in remission.

+The record is clear that the circuit court was made aware by the Appellant, DHHR and the guardian ad litem that Jessica G. did not want her father's parental rights terminated and that Jessica G. had a "significant bond" with her father.
+In granting posttermination visitation to the Appellant, the circuit court acknowledged this bond.
 However, under W.Va.
 Code, 49-6-5(a)(6) [2006]5, the circuit court should have considered Jessica G.'s wishes before terminating the Appellant's parental rights: